Skip to content

 Research interests: Human factors in software engineering, live streaming software development, software communities

 Why I'm a mentor: I chose to be a mentor because graduate school can be difficult, and having support is one of the best ways to get through something that is challenging.
 No one should have to navigate the graduate school processes alone, and I want to provide support to ensure getting through the first hurdles of graduate school.
-Additionally, I think mentoring is an important opportunity to network, practice leadership skills, and form research relationships that graduate students need outside of their own labs, having someone who may not be familiar with a particular area of research can be a useful tool when at a roadblock or to gather ideas from.
+Additionally, I think mentoring is an important opportunity to network, practice leadership skills, and form research relationships that graduate students need outside of their own labs; having someone who may not be familiar with a particular area of research can be a useful tool when at a roadblock or to gather ideas from.

 A life lesson I learned: One of the biggest life lessons I have learned (and continue to learn) is advocating for yourself - whether that be in the context of academia or within your personal life.
-Advocating for yourself means knowing when you need to take a break, when you need to make a change to ensure your own happiness, when to ask hard questions, and when you need to ask for help.
-It has taken a lot of practice to understand that trying to do everything on my own was not healthy or conducive to my own personal aspirations, knowing when to ask for that lifeline or when to step away or when to charge forward has helped me.
+Advocating for yourself means knowing when you need to take a break, when you need to make a change to ensure your own happiness when to ask hard questions, and when you need to ask for help.
+It has taken a lot of practice to understand that trying to do everything on my own was not healthy or conducive to my own personal aspirations; knowing when to ask for that lifeline, when to step away or when to charge forward has helped me.

 • Sahand Liasi